Existence of constant mean curvature surfaces with controlled topology in 3-manifolds

+By passing to a subsequence of $\{\sigma_n\}_{n\in \mathbb{N}}$ (possibly depending on $H$), we obtain the desired estimates. \end{enumerate} \end{proof} \begin{rmk} If $H=0$, we observe that

+Therefore arguing as in the proof of Lemma~\ref{lem: properties-omega} we obtain that there is a sequence $\sigma_n\to 0^+$ with

-By passing to a further sequence of $\sigma_n$, we have the desired estimates \end{enumerate} \end{proof} In next lemma, we generalize Struwe's monotonicity trick to our two parameter case, to derive both the control on the area and the second fundamental form.
-This result correspond to Lemma 3.3 in \cite{Cheng-Zhou}. \begin{lemma} For any $H,\sigma>0$ such that
+\end{rmk} In the next Lemma, we generalize Struwe's monotonicity trick to our two parameter case, to derive both the control on the area and the second fundamental form.
+This result corresponds to Lemma 3.3 in \cite{Cheng-Zhou}. \begin{lemma} For any $H,\sigma>0$ such that

-(for constants $c,\varepsilon>0$), there exists a sequence $\{\sigma_n\}_{n\in \mathbb{N}}$ of positive real numbers such that $\sigma_n\to \sigma^-$ and such that for any $n\in \mathbb{N}$ there exist $\gamma_n\in \mathcal{P}$ with \begin{enumerate} \item $\max_{t\in I_{\gamma_n}^{H}}E_{H,\sigma_n}(\gamma_n(t),f_{\gamma_n,t})\leq\omega_{H,\sigma_n}+\frac{1}{n}$; \item For all $t\in I_{\gamma_n}^H$ with $E_{H,\sigma_n}(\gamma_n(t),f_{\gamma_n,t})\geq\omega_{H,\sigma_n}-\frac{1}{n}$, there holds
+(for constants $c,\varepsilon>0$), there exists a sequence $\{\sigma_j\}_{j\in \mathbb{N}}$ of positive real numbers such that $\sigma_j\to \sigma^-$ and such that for any $j\in \mathbb{N}$ there exist $\gamma_j\in \mathcal{P}$ with \begin{enumerate} \item $\max_{t\in I_{\gamma_j}^{H}}E_{H,\sigma_j}(\gamma_j(t),f_{\gamma_j,t})\leq\omega_{H,\sigma_j}+\frac{1}{j}$; \item For all $t\in I_{\gamma_j}^H$ with $E_{H,\sigma_j}(\gamma_j(t),f_{\gamma_j,t})\geq\omega_{H,\sigma_j}-\frac{1}{j}$, there holds

-\end{enumerate} whenever $n$ is sufficiently large. \end{lemma} \begin{proof} For any $n\in \mathbb{N}$, set
+\end{enumerate} whenever $j$ is sufficiently large. \end{lemma} \begin{proof} For any $j\in \mathbb{N}$, set

-By definition of derivative, for $n$ sufficiently large we have
+By definition of derivative, for $j$ sufficiently large we have

-Let $\gamma_n$ be a sweep-out in $\mathcal{P}$ such that
+Let $\gamma_j$ be a sweep-out in $\mathcal{P}$ such that